What does a dental assistant do?

 Experience tells us that learning by doing the work of dental assistants without school mentoring is not effective in acquiring knowledge and skills for proper assisting because learners are left only with a mentor in an external clinic which one often doesn’t follow the formal work program and doesn’t dedicate enough time to learners.
 Therefore, this way of working and learning help our learners to easily find a job.
 It is our job to teach every dental assistant to properly assist the doctor of dental medicine.

-Learners of secondary vocational education/retraining for dental assistants will be able to acquire the English dental license recognized and appreciated in all EU countries as well as to acquire an international certificate covering basic recovery and emergency response procedures and handle with automatic defibrillators in accordance with the guidelines of the European society for resuscitation.
+Learners of secondary vocational education/re-skilling for dental assistants will be able to acquire the English dental license recognized and appreciated in all EU countries as well as to acquire an international certificate covering basic recovery and emergency response procedures and handle with automatic defibrillators in accordance with the guidelines of the European society for resuscitation.
 Moreover, this certificate has great significance for competitiveness on the domestic labor market in the European Union community and for easier employability in European Union countries.